meppe/ros-ort/README.md

 This repo contains start scripts, possible Dockerfiles and some code to run dockerized object recognition and tracking based on ROS.
 Docker images are based on Ubuntu 16.04 and ROS kinetic.
 Object detection is based on FRCNN.

 The system consists of several ROS nodes that each run as a separate docker container.
 When running for the first time, docker will download the images which can be quite big, so this will take a while.
+Before running, make sure that you have installed Docker (on Ubuntu ```sudo apt-get install docker```) and nvidia-docker as described here: https://github.com/NVIDIA/nvidia-docker.
+To be able to run Docker without superuse privileges, you must also add your user to the docker group, as described here: http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo.

 1. ROS core
 	The ROS core node.
 Start by running the script ```./run_roscore.sh```